-Health in the Hood is distributing food to Miami’s most vulnerable citizens, including seniors, low-income families and displaced citizens.
+Health in the Hood is distributing food to Miami’s most vulnerable residents, including seniors, low-income families and displaced citizens.

 The nonprofit organization has partnered with Miami-Dade County Public Schools and the Opa-locka Community Development Corp., among others, to identify areas of need for food distribution.